csinva/csinva.github.io/_notes/ai/ai_futures.md

 - note: for an AI, it might be easier to convince of a different objective than actually solve the objective
 - basically any optimization objective will lead AI to disable its own off-switch

 ## possible solns

-- Oracle AI - can only answer yes/no/probabilistic questions,  otherwise no output to the real world
+- oracle AI - can only answer yes/no/probabilistic questions,  otherwise no output to the real world
 - inverse RL
   - ai should be uncertain about utitilies
   - utilties should be inferred from human preferences